 Devyn and I had to figure out a whole lot of things together, and we worked hard to make it work.
 I am proud to say that my stepmotherhood experience is as close to the happily ever after that I can ever get.
 Devyn is a self-sufficient young adult serving our country and paying for his own way.
 He is definitely a decent young man, just like his dad wanted him to become.

 Here’s what I’ve learned:

-Bonding moments are windows of opportunities that you cannot miss!
+- Bonding moments are windows of opportunities that you cannot miss!
 Even though Devyn does not remember his life without me in the picture, it was important for me to remember that he did not sign up for this.
 His world had been rocked after Michael and I married.
-“I thought it was just you and me, Dad!!!” (awww) Alone time with him was important to develop our relationship.
+When we got married, he said, “I thought it was just you and me, Dad!!!” (awww) So bonding time with him was important to develop our relationship.
 I took cues from him, but we were both lucky that we shared the same interests: reading, storytelling, and playing board games.
 He was such a chill kid, and he was ultimately the one who inspired me to become a teacher and a children’s author.
 My favorite comment from him was something he brought up recently.
 “When my girlfriend and I went to Half-Price Books the other day, we spent hours together there just reading.
 I laughed and told her that this was something you and I used to do.”
 Awwwww….

 Stepmotherhood is tough.
 We already have the Disney misconception of the “wicked stepmother,” but as we dial down on expectations, we can find genuine ways to connect and celebrate being the matriarch of the blended family unit.
 Eighteen years ago, I met a sweet boy named Devyn.
 That was the day I became a mother.